learning-zone/docker-and-kubernetes-basics/docker.md

 #### Q. Should I use Vagrant or Docker for creating an isolated environment?

-#### Q. What is the difference between “expose” and “publish” in Docker?
+#### Q. What is the difference between "expose" and "publish" in Docker?

 #### Q. Docker Compose vs. Dockerfile - which is better?

-#### Q. What exactly do you mean by “Dockerized node”?
+#### Q. What exactly do you mean by "Dockerized node"?
 Can this node be on-premises or in the cloud?

 #### Q. How can we control the startup order of services in Docker compose?